tidalmigrations/tidalmigrations.github.io/pages/tidal tools/vsphere.md

 ---
 title: Integrate Tidal Migrations with vSphere
 keywords: vsphere, login, configure, sync, environment
-last_updated: Feb 13, 2018
+last_updated: Dec 2, 2020
 sidebar: main_sidebar
 permalink: vsphere.html
 folder: tidaltools
 ---
 ## Getting Started
-To get started you will need make sure you have a copy of [Tidal Tools](https://get.tidal.sh) and it is [installed](tidal-tools.html).
+To get started you will need to make sure you have a copy of [Tidal Tools](https://get.tidal.sh) and it is [installed](tidal-tools.html).

 ## Supported Versions
 ### vSphere 5.5